-Evaluation of the communication campaign for the 8th European Parliament elections has been added to your bookmarks.
+Ex-post evaluation of the institutional information and communication campaign for the 8th European Parliament elections held in May 2014 has been saved

 Ex-post evaluation of the institutional information and communication campaign for the 8th European Parliament elections held in May 2014